ZhangLaibao/machine_gun/java/JVM/concurrent/thread-src.md

     /**
      * Causes the currently executing thread to sleep (temporarily cease execution) for the specified number of
-     * milliseconds, subject to the precision and accuracy of system timers and schedulers.
-The thread does not
-     * lose ownership of any monitors.
-     */
-    public static native void sleep(long millis) throws InterruptedException;

-    /**
-     * Causes the currently executing thread to sleep (temporarily cease execution) for the specified number of
      * milliseconds plus the specified number of nanoseconds, subject to the precision and accuracy of system
      * timers and schedulers.
 The thread does not lose ownership of any monitors.
      */